dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 1. Open ZAP Proxy by locating the icon on the top bar - |zap_proxy| This will take several seconds to launch so please do not multi-click.

 ..
-NOTE:: If burp is still running ZAP will throw an error that it can't start on port 8080.
+NOTE:: If burp is still running ZAP will throw a warning stating that it can't start on port 8080.
 This a non-issue since we are not operating ZAP in proxy mode for this lab.

 2. Select No, I do not want to persist this session at this moment in time.
-Zap will next ask if you would like to rescan nodes when scope changes.
-Click **no**.

-3. In the upper right corner of ZAP, change the mode to ATTACK and accept the popup.
+3. In the upper left corner of ZAP, change the mode to ATTACK and accept the popup.
 Enter the following URL in to the URL to Attack field and click **Attack**:
 ::